Sticky Basil Chicken

 I added 3 heaping tablespoons chili garlic sauce to the sauce mixture and the chicken and sauce had a nice kick.

 If you’re sensitive to spicy foods, dial that quantity back.
-Start with one tablespoon and work up from there.
+Start with 1 tablespoon and work up from there.
 Or if you don’t want any spiciness, it’s easy to omit.

 But in my opinion for most homemade versions of Asian-inspired recipes or to recreate an Asian restaurant dish, there needs to be at least some spiciness.

 Tips for Making Sticky Basil Chicken

 Be sure to cut the chicken breasts into same-sized pieces so they cook in the skillet at an even rate.

 You can dial up the heat in this dish by adding extra chili garlic sauce, or even a few squirts of sriracha.

 Leftovers will last up to five days in the fridge.
 I recommend gently reheating them in a skillet rather than the microwave so that the chicken doesn’t dry out.

 - 1/4 cup ketchup